 Investing in Entry-Level Talent: Retention Strategies that Work highlights 4 evidence-based strategies for effective retention and advancement, backed by 14 practical suggestions for implementation as exhibited by companies like The Container Store, Verizon Wireless, Gap Inc., Wegmans Food Markets, and many others.

 This research was funded by Walmart for the benefit of nonprofits, workforce organizations, and employers.
-It will inform our Impact Hiring Initiative, a learning community for those interested in innovating and driving best practices in hiring, retention, and advancement of opportunity youth and other populations facing barriers to employment.
+It will inform Talent Rewire, a learning community for those interested in innovating and driving best practices in hiring, retention, and advancement of opportunity youth and other populations facing barriers to employment.

 - Investing in entry-level retention and advancement helps companies reduce costs, develop a stronger talent pipeline, increase employee productivity and engagement, offer customers a superior experience, and strengthen the corporate culture and employment brand of their business.